ChangelogBook a demoSign up

 Memories

 Memories are saved facts and definitions from conversations.
-When an agent makes an assumption during a chat — like how to define a metric or interpret a data field — it can flag that assumption.
-You can then save it as a memory so future conversations reference it for consistency.
+When an agent makes an assumption during a chat — like how to define a metric or interpret a data field — it flags the assumption for your review.
+You can then save it as a memory so future conversations use the same definition.

 Memories are created in two ways: